shivamrai27/Dhan-FinTech-FRT/README.md

 Host-> https://zealous-ocean-087b33a10.3.azurestaticapps.net
 Video -> https://youtu.be/kiMKRdFfHe0
 Project name -> Dhan Financial Services <br>
-Aim-> It is an FinTech based web app to deliver the various financial services and knowledge to make people aware what they can do with ttheir saving
+Aim-> It is an FinTech based web app to deliver the various financial services and knowledge to make people aware what they can do with ttheir saving <br>
 Azure services i have used
 1. Static Web App
 2. Web Application firewall policiy